tgigli/sshuttle-selector-go/README.md

 The TUI is organized into sections:

-#### ACTIVE TUNNELS
+#### ACTIVE TUNNEL
-- Shows currently running sshuttle processes
+- Shows the currently running sshuttle process (only one tunnel can be active)
-- Click to terminate individual tunnels
+- Click to terminate the active tunnel
-- "Kill All Tunnels" option available
+- Starting a new tunnel automatically stops the existing one

 #### AVAILABLE TUNNELS
 - Shows configured tunnels from your YAML file